What’s the Difference Between a VA, PM, OBM and DOO?

 But for now, it’s the accepted industry lingo, so we’ll go with it.

-Not everyone will stay “just a virtual assistant.”
+But not everyone will stay “just a virtual assistant.”

 If you have any kind of hunger, critical-thinking, problem-solving initiative, you will quickly outgrow the “Just a VA” role and become so much more and have a bigger impact in business AND make more $$$.